Faculty Resources

 Office of the Dean of Students, Equity and Belonging Training and Workshops

-The Dean of Students Identity Resources include the Asian and Asian American Center, LGBT Resource Center, Women’s Resource Center, Multicultural Student Leadership and Empowerment (affinity student organization advising support), the Office of Spirituality and Meaning-Making, Office for First-Generation and Low Income Support, and Office for Undocumented and DACA Student Support.
+The Dean of Students Identity Resources include the Asian and Asian American Center, Office of Black Student Empowerment, Office for First Generation and Low-Income Student Support, Gender Equity Resource Center, Office of Latinx Student Empowerment, LGBT Resource Center, Office of Spirituality and Meaning-Making, and Office for Undocumented and DACA Student Support.
 The Dean of Students’ diversity and inclusion team offers a variety of workshops and training on topics related to diversity, equity, inclusion; social justice; allyship and bystander intervention; and identity and belonging.
 While these sessions are available to all Cornell community members, priority is given to student groups and student organizations.
 Learn more about these offerings on the Dean of the Students website.

 Undocu-Ally